Ken Jebsen

 Jebsen rose to prominence as moderator of his show KenFM with the public broadcaster Rundfunk Berlin-Brandenburg (RBB).
 After an email with antisemitic remarks by him became public in 2011, he was fired for violating RBB's journalistic standards.
 Jebsen subsequently launched his own web-portal KenFM and an eponymous YouTube channel.
 There he mainly published "alternative views" and conspiracy theories, such as about the 9/11 attack and the COVID-19 pandemic.
 YouTube closed his account permanently on 22 January 2021 for repeated publications of COVID-19 misinformation despite warnings and previous blocks.

+Zeit Online described Ken Jebsen as "probably the best known German conspiracy ideologue".

 TV and radio show presenter

 First assignments

 Ken Jebsen volunteered from 1987 to 1991 under the pseudonym Keks for the private broadcaster Radio Neufunkland in the city of Reutlingen, followed by a job as a reporter at Deutsche Welle TV, where he attracted attention for his spontaneous attitude and his feature banana microphone.
 In 1994 he became the presenter for a weekly late-night-show at the ZDF, a premier public-service TV broadcaster.
 Again a reporter, he worked for the Radio 4U show of the largest local Berlin broadcaster SFB.
 Around this time he landed his first assignment in the morning show team, the Radiofritzen at Radio Fritz, a public radio station.
 His last brief seasonal tenure took place in 1999 as he joined the team of hosts of the current morning show of ProSieben, a major private TV network.